Teddy Bartouche: Career

 After beginning his senior career with JA Drancy, Bartouche signed his first professional contract with FC Lorient on 9 January 2020.
 He made his professional debut with Lorient in a 2–1 Coupe de France win over Paris FC on 2 February 2021.
+On 1 August 2023, he moved to Guingamp in the Ligue 2.

-Personal life
+International career

-Born in Metropolitan France, Bartouche is of Guadeloupean descent.
+Born in Metropolitan France, Bartouche is of Guadeloupean and Martiniquais descent.
+He was called up to the Guadeloupe national team for 2023–24 CONCACAF Nations League matches in September 2023.